WaBlueKey/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 ## More Singly Linked Lists Project

-Total # of Task: 10
+Total # of Tasks: 10